Brinda Karat

-Brinda Karat (born 17 October 1947) is an Indian marxist politician, and former member of Rajya Sabha as a Communist Party of India (Marxist) member, from 11 April 2005 to 2011 for West Bengal.
+Brinda Karat (née Das; born 17 October 1947) is an Indian Marxist politician and former member of Rajya Sabha for West Bengal, serving as a Communist Party of India (Marxist) representative from 11 April 2005 to 2011.

 In 2005, she became the first woman member of the CPI(M) Politburo.
-She has also been the general secretary of the All India Democratic Women's Association (AIDWA) from 1993 to 2004, and thereafter its vice-president.
+She has also been the general secretary of the All India Democratic Women's Association (AIDWA) from 1993 to 2004 and thereafter its vice-president.

 Early life and education

 Karat was born on 17 October 1947 in Calcutta, West Bengal, India to Oshrukona Mitra, and Suraj Lal Das.
-Her mother was Bengali, and her father was a Punjabi refugee from the newly-created Pakistan.
-Theirs was an inter-caste marriage fraught with familial opposition; Mitra’s father’s brother imposed a social ban on attending the wedding.
-In response, she approached her mother’s family, and finally the ceremony took place at Indian nationalist Subodh Malik’s home.
+Her mother was Bengali, and her father was a Punjabi refugee from Lahore in the newly created Pakistan.
+Theirs was an inter-community marriage fraught with familial opposition; Mitra’s father’s brother imposed a social ban on attending the wedding.
+In response, she approached her mother’s family, and finally the ceremony took place at Indian nationalist Subodh Chandra Mallik’s home.

 Karat grew up with 4 siblings—one elder brother, one elder sister and one younger sister.
 Her father raised them in a “liberal and secular” household.
 “We had no barriers or brakes on kind of friends we can have or kind of activities we were into,” she recalled in a 2005 interview, “We had tremendous amount of freedom.
 There was no personal battle I had to fight in this regard”.

-Her mother died when she was 5.
+Karat's mother died when she was 5.
 Until 12 or 13, she remained in Calcutta and studied at Loreto House under Irish nuns.
 Later, she enrolled in the Welham Girls’ School in Dehradun, where she demonstrated strong athletic skills that helped her secure admission into New Delhi’s Miranda House at 16.
 At the time, she did not consider herself “politically motivated” although she expressed interest in drama, theatre and debates.
 She credits her then college professor Devaki Jain, the feminist economist, for influencing her thinking.